lunarmodules/ldoc/doc/doc.md

     ...
 Of course there is also the 'module' tag which you have already seen.

+#### Describing tables and constants: field, table

+Modules can of course export tables and other values.
+The classic way to document a table looks like this:

+    --- a useful table of constants
+    -- @field alpha first correction
+    -- @field beta second correction
+    -- @field gamma fudge factor
+    -- @table constants

+Here the kind of item is made explicit by the 'table' tag; tables have 'fields' in the same way as functions have parameters.

+This can get tedious, so LDoc will attempt to extract table documentation from code:

+    --- a useful table of constants
+    M.constants = {
+        alpha = 0.23, -- first correction
+        beta = 0.443, -- second correction
+        gamma = 0.01  -- fudge factor
+    }

+The rule followed here is `NAME = <table-constructor>`.
+If LDoc can't work out the name and type from the following code, then a warning will be issued, pointing to the file and location.

+Another kind of module-level type is 'field', such as follows:

+    --- module version.
+    M._VERSION = '0.5'

+That is, a module may contain exported functions, local functions, tables and fields.

+#### Explicitly specifying a function or fields
+When the code analysis would lead to the wrong type, you can always be explicit.

+    --- module contents with explicitly documented field _CONTENTS.
+    -- @field _CONTENTS
+    M._CONTENTS = {constants=true,one=true,...}

+    --- an explicitly named function.
+    -- @function my_function
+    function my_function()
+        ...
+    end

+### Doing modules the Lua 5.1 way

 As an alternative to using the 'module' tag as described before, you can still start your modules the Lua 5.1 way: